 Take it from the expert.
 “Everyone has a past and comes with some emotional baggage, but someone with a decent EQ will also have the resilience and good coping skills.
 They will also be able to express themselves and relate emotionally as a partner and help in mutual growth,” says Snigdha.

 With that, we hope you now have a better idea of how to find a life partner and make the correct choice for yourself.
 Remember, that the answer is probably within you as you already know what kind of a person will make you happy and compliment you well.
 Don’t rush your search, don’t pressurize your boyfriend or girlfriend.
 Take your time, and things will fall into place.
 As long as you keep in mind these factors to consider when choosing a life partner, you will be just fine.

 If you still feel you need help then pre-marital counseling could also be the way forward for you.
 A certified counselor will be able to help you well too.
 Our experienced counselors at Bonobology are ready to help you and just a click away.

 When you are looking for a life partner, look for kindness, compassion, understanding, respect, humor, high EQ (emotional quotient), and also look out for your partner’s work ethics.

 An ideal life partner is someone around whom you will be comfortable, you don’t have to hide anything, you have similar tastes and choices, you laugh together and you have sexual compatibility.

-Looks are important in choosing a life partner but it’s not everything.
+Looks are important in choosing a life partner, but that’s not everything.
 You need to have emotional, intellectual and physical compatibility with a person to be great partners.
-You know you have found the best life partner if you have mutual respect, you laugh together, you are financially secure and you have the same shared values.
+You know you have found the best life partner if you have mutual respect, you laugh together, you are financially secure with them and you have the same shared values.